AVoid.

 Cognitive Behavioral Therapy (CBT)

-CBT helps reframe negative thoughts, set realistic goals, and improve self-discipline, aiding emotional regulation and attention control.
+Helps reframe negative thoughts, set realistic goals, and improve self-discipline, aiding emotional regulation and attention control.

 Organizational Tools